sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 (In here would be some sort of scene about the protagonist's depression after witnessing their corpse, maybe some progress on their magic training after the emotional outburst earlier started to unlock the general usage of magic for them)

+One positive of the whole situation, for what little positive you could see of it, was that it seemed that whatever bottleneck had kept you from really *grasping* the usage of magic had lifted.

+Though you had moved your magic training and learning to a part of the Crimson Forest a reasonable ways off the beaten track (enough that you could rest easier about anyone unexpectedly becoming a victim of an emotionally-induced magical surge), you quickly mastered basic magical spells and began to tap into the magics that were closely tied to your soul... and those that powered the body you possessed.

+Though Ralsei was unavailable to guide you, as he wished he were able - currently helping Kris and Susie to fulfill the prophecy and prevent what he called 'The Roaring' - Seam found time on occasion to nudge you toward discovering your latent soul magic.
+He was also able to show you how to summon 'bullets' - pure magic energy condensed into a shape befitting the caster, full of intent.

+The comment that most monsters learned this very basic magic and the power of intent at a young age did hang in your mind more than it perhaps should have, considering you were not a native monster, but alas, that was just how depression was.
+Always looking for a way to beat you down.

+The bullets that Jevil's magic summoned were, confusingly, seemingly themed after card suits.
+It took you one day much later to realise: you were in the Card Kingdom.
+You were somewhat friends with Rouxls Kaard ('Rules Card', as you kept hearing his name pronounced).
+The deposed king, in a prison cell in the dungeons, was the King of Spades.

+You, or rather Jevil - you were a Jester.
+Or rather - to complete the analogy that was hitting you with full clarity - the *Joker* of the Card Kingdom.

 ----

 The last day of your second life began with a request from Kris to meet you in a clearing in the Crimson Forest.

 At midnight.

-If you weren't certain, two months into your life as Jevil, that the wilderness was safe *enough* for liaisons like this, you would have thought that Kris had some ulterior motive.
+If you weren't certain, three months into your life as Jevil, that the wilderness was safe *enough* for liaisons like this, you would have thought that Kris had some ulterior motive.
 Sure, he was just slightly creepy in that odd teenager way, and he had those red eyes (but only sometimes, which still eluded you), but he was - y'know - the hero of this story you were living in.
 Plus, he and his friends from the Light World had been ever-so-helpful in figuring yourself out.

 And that was why you traversed quietly through the forest paths, a cowl keeping you warm, the jester outfit underneath.
 A ball of light held in your left hand lit the path ahead.